 Question 1

-What is a physical quantity?
+What is physical quantity?

 Easy